kyma-project/telemetry-manager/docs/contributor/arch/003-integrate-prometheus-with-telemetry-manager-using-alerting.md

-# 3. Integrate Prometheus with Telemetry Manager using Alerting
+# 3. Integrate Prometheus With Telemetry Manager Using Alerting

 Date: 2024-01-11